Superalgos/Superalgos/README.md

 Right-click on the first multi-part ZIP file and extract / unpack the files.
 The ZIP files include highly-compressed complete historic market data.
 Expect decompression to take from 4 to 8 hours, depending on your system (decompressing overnight may be a good idea, as your drive will be quite busy for some time, potentially slowing down your system).

-**Next Steps on Windows Systems**:

-**3. Run the App**:

-Double click on AAWEB\Windows-Superalgos-Desktop.exe

-Two things will happen:

-  * Your default console / command line app will open and display some information.
-Do not close your console or stop the processes running for as long as you are using the app.

-  * The app will load on your default browser.
-You should either [set Chrome as your default browser](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) before executing the EXE file, or simply close the non-Chrome browser, open Chrome and go to http://localhost:1337/.

-**Next Steps on Non-Windows Systems**:

-**3. Run your web server**:
+**3. Run your web server and the app**:

-Open your console / command line app and go to directory AAWEB (a folder in the root of the zip files your previously decompressed); assuming you are starting the console from the root directory of the app, the command to access AAWEB is:
+Open your console / command line app and go to directory ```AAWEB``` (a folder in the root of the zip files you previously decompressed); assuming you are starting the console from the root directory of the app, the command to access AAWEB is:

 ```
 cd AAWEB